Archaeoindris

 Archaeoindris fontoynontii is an extinct giant lemur and the largest primate known to have evolved on Madagascar, comparable in size to a male gorilla.
-It belonged to a family of extinct lemurs known as "sloth lemurs" (Palaeopropithecidae) and, because of its extremely large size, it has been compared to the ground sloths that once roamed North and South America.
-It was most closely related to Palaeopropithecus, the second largest type of sloth lemur.
+It belonged to a family of extinct lemurs known as "sloth lemurs" (Palaeopropithecidae), and because of its extremely large size, it has been compared to the ground sloths that once roamed North and South America.
+It was most closely related to Palaeopropithecus, the second-largest type of sloth lemur.
 Along with the other sloth lemurs, Archaeoindris was related to the living indri, sifakas, and woolly lemurs, as well as the recently extinct monkey lemurs (Archaeolemuridae).
-The genus, Archaeoindris, translates to "ancient indri-like lemur", even though it probably became extinct recently, around 350 BCE.
+The genus, Archaeoindris translates to "ancient indri-like lemur".

-Archaeoindris was first described by Herbert F. Standing in 1909 based on subfossil fragmentary jaws, although Charles Lamberton later discovered a complete skull.
-Only six bones from the lower skeleton have been found and excavations in the 1980s offered no leads for new finds.
+Archaeoindris was first described by Herbert F. Standing in 1909 on the basis of subfossil fragmentary jaws, although Charles Lamberton later discovered a complete skull.
+Only six bones from the lower skeleton have been found, and excavations in the 1980s offered no leads for new finds.
 Its remains have been found at only one location: Ampasambazimba, a subfossil site in central Madagascar.
 Following its initial discovery, some subfossil remains of Megaladapis grandidieri (a type of extinct koala lemur) were mistakenly associated with Archaeoindris, while smaller leg bones from a juvenile and a massive adult leg bone were erroneously assumed to belong to two separate species.
 These errors were gradually corrected between the 1930s and 1980s.

 The skeleton of Archaeoindris was massive and robust, and shared many traits with that of Palaeopropithecus.
 The arms were longer than the legs, but no hand or foot bones have been found for comparison with the other sloth lemurs.
 Size estimates based on the limited remains have varied widely, ranging as high as 244 kg, but the most thorough statistical investigation using regression analyses predicts a mass of 160 kg.

-Misattributions and limited remains have resulted in varying opinions about the way Archaeoindris moved in its environment, ranging from tree-dwelling to ground-dwelling.
+Misattributions and limited remains have resulted in varying opinions about the way Archaeoindris moved, ranging from tree- to ground-dwelling in its environment.
 Its skeleton suggests it was a deliberate climber that visited the ground to travel.

 The diet of Archaeoindris was mostly leaves, and its habitat—prior to human arrival—was a mix of woodlands, bushlands, and savanna, rich in lemur diversity.
-Today, the region is dominated by grasslands and lemur diversity is very low in the nearest protected area, Ambohitantely Special Reserve.
+Today, the region is dominated by grasslands, and lemur diversity is very low in the nearest protected area, Ambohitantely Special Reserve.
 Although it was a rare lemur, it was still extant when humans first arrived on Madagascar, and it would have been vulnerable to hunting and habitat loss.